Szabla: Hussar szabla

 The hussar sabre was the best-known type of szabla of its time, and was a precursor to many similar types of European swords.
 Introduced around 1630, it served as a Polish cavalry melee weapon, mostly used by heavy cavalry, or Polish Hussars.
 Much less curved than its Armenian predecessors, it was ideal for horseback fighting and allowed for much faster and stronger strikes.
 The heavier, almost fully closed hilt offered both good protection of the hand and much better control over the sabre during a skirmish.
 Two feather-shaped pieces of metal on both sides of the blade called moustache (wąsy) offered greater durability of the weapon by strengthening its weakest point: the joint between the blade and the hilt.
 The soldier fighting with such sabre could use it with his thumb extended along the back-strap of the grip for even greater control when 'fencing' either on foot or with other experienced horsemen or, by using the thumb-ring, a small ring of steel or brass at the junction of the grip and the cross-guard through which the thumb is placed, could give forceful downward swinging cuts from the shoulder and elbow with a 'locked' wrist against infantry and less experienced horsemen.
 This thumb ring also facilitated faster 'recovery' of the weapon for the next cut.
 A typical hussar szabla was relatively long, with the average blade of 85 cm in total.
-The tip of the blade, was usually 15 to 17 cm long and in most cases was double-edged.
+The tip of the blade, was usually 15 to 17 cm long and in most cases bore a false edge.
 Such sabres were extremely durable yet stable and were used in combat well into the 19th century.

 The Polish and Hungarian szabla's design influenced a number of other designs in other parts of Europe and led to the introduction of the sabre in Western Europe.
 An example that bears a considerable resemblance is the famous British 1796 pattern Light Cavalry Sabre, which was designed by Captain John Gaspard le Marchant after several visits to Central and Eastern Europe and research being conducted into those and other nations' cavalry tactics and weapons.
 Poland had ceased to exist as a separate nation, but Hungary was still an existing nation and was the source of all things "Hussar", it was the Polish-Hungarian szable of 150 years earlier, rather than the oftened-quoted Indian tulwar, that was the main source of inspiration for the first "mainly cutting" sabre in the British Army.
 The same "1796" sabre was taken up by the King's Hanoverian troops and also by the Prussians under General Gebhard Leberecht von Blücher, who attempted to give his name to the weapon, which is almost universally known as "the 1796 Light Cavalry Sabre" in the rest of Europe.
 This weapon also found its way into the cavalry of the newly-formed United States during the War of 1812.